blazium-engine/blazium-docs/classes/class_os.rst

 |void| **unset_environment**\ (\ variable\: :ref:`String<class_String>`\ ) |const| :ref:`🔗<class_OS_method_unset_environment>`

 Removes the given environment variable from the current environment, if it exists.
 The ``variable`` name cannot be empty or include the ``=`` character.
-The environment variable will be removed for the Blazium process and any process executed with :ref:`execute<class_OS_method_execute>` after running :ref:`unset_environment<class_OS_method_unset_environment>`.
-The removal of the environment variable will *not* persist to processes run after the Blazium process was terminated.
+The environment variable will be removed for the Godot process and any process executed with :ref:`execute<class_OS_method_execute>` after running :ref:`unset_environment<class_OS_method_unset_environment>`.
+The removal of the environment variable will *not* persist to processes run after the Godot process was terminated.

 \ **Note:** Environment variable names are case-sensitive on all platforms except Windows.